n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstorepinecone.md

 #### Pinecone Namespace

-[TODO: see screenshot.
-Another segregation option for how to store your data within the index]
+Another segregation option for how to store your data within the index.

 ### Metadata Filter